Eric Appel

 While still in New York, Appel got a job writing for The Andy Milonakis Show, then moved to Los Angeles for that show's third season when its production was relocated to California.
 He subsequently wrote for Crank Yankers and Human Giant, then went to work for the comedy website Funny or Die.
 "Funny or Die was such a young company when they hired me...there were about eight of us all sitting around a large dining room table on laptops.
 Every day a few people would disappear to go shoot some shit and then the next day they would be sitting next to you editing it.
 Then it would go up on the site and it would either get a million hits or nobody would watch it and it would disappear and then it was on to the next thing.
-Everyone there worked at their own pace and you were encouraged to just go pick up a camera and make something...I used this as an opportunity to start directing my own sketches and quickly found out that not only do I like directing more than writing, but also that I’m better at it."
+Everyone there worked at their own pace and you were encouraged to just go pick up a camera and make something...I used this as an opportunity to start directing my own sketches and quickly found out that not only do I like directing more than writing, but also that I'm better at it."

-Appel would go on to extensively direct series television, with credits including Eagleheart, NTSF:SD:SUV, The Office, New Girl, Brooklyn Nine-Nine, Son of Zorn, and Die Hart.
+Appel would go on to extensively direct series television, with credits including Eagleheart, NTSF:SD:SUV, The Office, New Girl, Selfie, Brooklyn Nine-Nine, Son of Zorn, Die Hart and The Afterparty.

 In 2022, Appel made his feature directorial debut with Weird: The Al Yankovic Story, based on a Funny or Die short that he directed twelve years earlier.
 The film won a Critics Choice Award for Best Made for Television Movie.